BenMaruchu/anza-scripts/README.md

 ## Usage

-In your `package.json` file in scripts object can just do as
+In your `package.json` file in scripts object you can just do as

 ```json